ZhaoNeil/On-Demand-Resizing/README.md

 # On-Demand-Resizing

-Design a mechanism and policies for on-demand (resource) resizing of existing containers.
+Design a mechanism for on-demand (resource) resizing of existing containers.

 **data** file contains analysis code for the performance of pods.